antonyoneill/selenium/Grid2.md

 maxInstances={maximum number of browsers of this type}
 platform={WINDOWS, LINUX, MAC}

-  * -registerCycle = how often in ms the node will try to register itself again.Allow to restart the hub without having to restart the nodes.
+  * `-registerCycle N` = how often in ms the node will try to register itself again.Allow to restart the hub without having to restart the nodes.

-  * Relly large (>50 node) Hub installations may need to increase the jetty threads by setting -DPOOL\_MAX=512 (or larger) on the java command line.
+  * Really large (>50 node) Hub installations may need to increase the jetty threads by setting -DPOOL\_MAX=512 (or larger) on the java command line.

 ## Configuring timeouts (Version 2.21 required)